 Several courses in the education and science departments have student fees.
 All courses that require work with a school district and payment to a certified cooperating teacher have a fee.
 Contact the education and science departments for complete information.

+CDS 450 \$200

-CDS 450 \$180 Private Music Lessons-1 credit hours Private Music Lessons-2 credit hours • Private Music Lessons-2 credit nours Private Music Lessons-3 credit hours Late Registration Fee. \$25
+Private Music Lessons-1 credit hour \$300

+Private Music Lessons-2 credit hours

+Private Music Lessons-3 credit hours \$900

 Summer Sessions